ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/README.md

 = is the current reason why some test cases are failing or the build may not complete successfully in the CI/CD pipeline.
 I am continuing to work on resolving it and appreciate your understanding.

+# ⚠️ Notice

+This repository is public so others can view, learn from, star ⭐, or fork 🍴 it.

+However:
+- ❌ This repository is **not open to contributions**
+- ❌ Pull requests and issues will not be accepted
+- ✅ You may fork for personal reference only

+Please do not submit any changes or use modified versions publicly without permission.